 Not Evident (0%) Developing (70%) Accomplished (90%) Exemplary (100%) 0 Points Does not describe steps for completing the product/deliverable.
 14 Points Describes steps for completing the product/deliverable, but some steps may be missing or out of order.
 18 Points Describes all steps (in chronological order and including dates) for completing the product/deliverable.
 20 Points Thoroughly describes all steps (in chronological order and including dates) for completing the product/deliverable, allowing for easy replication.
-Product/Deliverable O Points Provides a completed product/deliverable that does not follow the procedures that were set forth in the thesis plan and agreed upon by the honors committee. product/deliverable that mostly follows the procedures that were set forth in the thesis plan and 36 Points Provides a completed product/deliverable that follows the procedures that were set forth in the thesis plan and agreed upon by the honors committee.
+Product/Deliverable 0 Points Provides a completed product/deliverable that does not follow the procedures that were set forth in the thesis plan and agreed upon by the honors committee.
+28 Points Provides a completed product/deliverable that mostly follows the procedures that were set forth in the thesis plan and agreed upon by the honors committee.
+36 Points Provides a completed product/deliverable that follows the procedures that were set forth in the thesis plan and agreed upon by the honors committee.
 40 Points Provides a completed product/deliverable that follows the procedures that were set forth in the thesis plan and agreed upon by the honors committee but that exceeds expectations.
-Product/ 0 Points The information in the product/deliverable is mostly vague and/or incorrect. somewhat thorough and/or accurate.
-Several pieces of important 27 Points The information in the product/deliverable is mostly thorough and accurate.
+Product/ 0 Points The information in the product/deliverable is mostly vague and/or incorrect.
+21 Points The information in the product/deliverable is somewhat thorough and/or accurate.
+Several pieces of important information may be vague and/or incorrect.
+27 Points The information in the product/deliverable is mostly thorough and accurate.
 A few minor pieces of important information may be vague and/or incorrect.
 30 Points The information in the product/deliverable is thorough, accurate, and engaging.

-Not Evident (0%) Developing (70%) Accomplished (90%) Exemplary (100%) Conclusion 0 Points Does not describe the main takeaways from the thesis or reflect on the process of completing the thesis. takeaways from the thesis or reflects on the process of completing the thesis.
+Not Evident (0%) Developing (70%) Accomplished (90%) Exemplary (100%) Conclusion Reflection 0 Points Does not describe the main takeaways from the thesis or reflect on the process of completing the thesis.
+14 Points Describes the main takeaways from the thesis or reflects on the process of completing the thesis.
 18 Points Appropriately describes the main takeaways from the thesis and reflects on the process of completing the thesis.
 20 Points Appropriately describes the main takeaways from the thesis and how they relate to the existing literature on the topic, and reflects deeply on the process of completing the thesis.
-0 Points Does not describe implications for future practice and research. · 9 Points Describes implications for future practice or research.
+Implications 0 Points Does not describe implications for future practice and research.
+7 Points Describes implications for future practice and/or research although some may be unwarranted.
+9 Points Describes implications for future practice or research.
 10 Points Describes implications for future practice and research.
 Limitations 0 Points Does not address limitations of the thesis.
+7 Points Addresses one limitation of the thesis.
 9 Points Addresses multiple limitations of the thesis, but some apparent limitations may not be mentioned.
 10 Points Addresses multiple limitations of the thesis.
-Conventions Punctuation O Points Errors in spelling, grammar, capitalization, and/or punctuation are so prevalent that the writing is often incomprehensible. grammar, capitalization, and/or punctuation are present, but the writing is 18 Points Some errors in spelling, grammar, capitalization, and punctuation are present, but the writing still flows smoothly.
+Conventions Punctuation 0 Points Errors in spelling, grammar, capitalization, and/or punctuation are so prevalent that the writing is often incomprehensible.
+14 Points Several errors in spelling, grammar, capitalization, and/or punctuation are present, but the writing is still comprehensible.
+18 Points Some errors in spelling, grammar, capitalization, and punctuation are present, but the writing still flows smoothly.
 20 Points Spelling, grammar, capitalization, and punctuation are perfect or nearly perfect.